 Playing games increases excitement, anticipation, and competition.
 Consumers are more likely to respond positively to anything when they feel this emotional connection.
 This, in turn, can lead to a stronger brand relationship and increased loyalty.

-ways gamification can be used to enhance loyalty
+3-Ways to enhance loyalty

 Running contests are a great way to build excitement and increase brand recognition.
 Not only do you gain interest at the point of play, but users will then keep looking back to see if they have won giving more opportunities to see your brand .